Marazion Angling Club

 Prices & Rules For Our Fisheries

-Our main club lake is tucked away down a single track road in St Erth called Little Mill Lane, which is a left turn just before the river bridge when approaching from the A30 side of the village.
+Our club lake is tucked away down a single track road in St Erth called Little Mill Lane, which is a left turn just before the river bridge, when approaching from the A30 side of the village.
 The postcode for the fishery is TR27 6HJ.
-Please bare residents in mind and keep your speed to 10mph down this track.
+Please bear residents in mind and keep your speed to 10mph down this track.
 Keep following this track until you reach the car park at the end.

 How much is it to fish?

-Day tickets for our main lake at St Erth are £7 and are available in shop hours from:
+Day tickets for our lake at St Erth are £7.
+You can pay online or in the following shops:

 - West Cornwall Angling (Penzance)

 - Anglers Den (Hayle)

 * Please note, day tickets are no longer available from Newtown Angling (as of July 2023.)

 To buy online, please use the website or app called Clubmate.